ethersync/ethersync/book/src/daemon.md

 # Daemon

-You might be able to use one of the following packages, or you could try a manual installation.
+You might be able to use one of the following packages:

 ## Arch Linux

-Install the [ethersync-git](https://aur.archlinux.org/packages/ethersync-git) package from the AUR.
+Install the [ethersync-bin](https://aur.archlinux.org/packages/ethersync-bin) package from the AUR.

 ## Nix

+> 💡 **Tip**
+>
+> You can use the Nix package on any Linux or MacOS system!

 This repository provides a Nix flake.
 You can put it in your `PATH` like this: